 Since then, Radwan has continued to present the program without any official announcement from DMC regarding Kamal’s sudden departure.

 His removal from the program appeared to have been brewing for some time.
-DMC’s upper management was not pleased with his performance on the show, while Kamal himself was disgruntled with the decision to cut his salary in half in December 2018.
+DMC’s upper management was not pleased with his performance on the show, while Kamal himself was disgruntled with the decision to cut his salary by half in December 2018.
 His growing frustration was apparent in his comments during a TV interview in May about his potential departure from the show.
 “I will not leave [the channel], but I don’t know if I’m going to be fired or not,” he said.

 According to a well-informed source inside DMC, who spoke to Mada Masr on condition of anonymity, Kamal’s contract with the channel has already been terminated.
 But the reasons behind his departure are nevertheless startling.